tasyrkin/web-crawler/README.md

 * Persist the url graph periodically and implement possibility to start with the persisted graph

 * Create configuration file and a small library to access it
+    * Separate the configuration for tests and production